Calculating Your Taxes

 - Deductible IRA contributions

-- Contributions to a Keogh (self-employed) retirement plan
+- Contributions to a self-employed retirement plan (like a SEP IRA or SIMPLE IRA)

 - Self-employed health insurance deductions